cforte7/Random-Event-Analysis/README.md

 ![Bernoulli Occurances](Figures/Bernoulli_counts.png)

-<b>Figure 2:</b> Occurance of Bernoulli Success/Failure for converted damage observations
+<b>Figure 2:</b> Occurrence of Bernoulli Success/Failure for converted damage observations

 Part of our analysis involves utilizing the [Geometric Distribution](https://en.wikipedia.org/wiki/Geometric_distribution) so we must transform our array of Bernoulli trials to its geometric form, one observation being the number of trials between successes.
 In addition to this transformation, we must take a sample from a true geometric population.
 The stated probability of success from the game is 15%, so this will be used for the true geometric sample.
 For both we will be creating dictionaries, with the ```key``` being the number of trials between successes, and the entry being the number of observations.